lucaduong/SaaS-Revenue-Churn-Analysis/README.md

 ## 1. Business Problem

 * The SaaS company is growing revenue through new customer acquisition, but high churn is reducing long-term profitability and efficiency.
 The key challenge is understanding which customer segments, acquisition channels, and product behaviors are driving churn so the business can improve retention and achieve sustainable growth.

----
-# Objectives
+## 2. Objectives

-* Analyze MRR growth and revenue trends.
-* Evaluate customer acquisition and churn patterns.
-* Identify unusual revenue spikes or dips.
-* Measure CLV, CAC, and CLV:CAC by plan.
-* Determine the most profitable customer segments.
+* Is the business truly growing?
-* Analyze feature usage, NPS, and churn relationships.
-* Flag customers at risk of churning.
+* Why are customers churning?
-* Provide insights to improve growth and retention.
+* Which segments are driving value vs risk?
+* What is the financial impact of churn?

 ---